streamaserver/streamaDocs/content/getting-started/first-steps.md

 # Optional but recommended:
-The below steps are optional but recommended to use Streama as it was intended.
+The below steps are optional but recommended to use Streama properly.

 ## Add a themoviedb API key